kyleherzog/WebDeployParametersToolkit/README.md

 ![Set Parameters Name Dialog](art/SetParametersNameDialog.png)

-Either enter an envionment name or leave it blank and then click *Create*.
+Either enter an environment name or leave it blank and then click *Create*.
 Then the new SetPameters.xml file is created.

 ### Import Missing Parameters into SetParameters.xml files
 If parameters have been added to the Parameters.xml file, the new parameters can be automatically added to a SetParameters.xml file.
 Just select the SetParameters.xml file in solution explorer and right-click.